-Welcome, writers!
+Welcome, freelance writers and bloggers!
 Is writing blog posts a challenge for you?
-Then read on because today i will share my best how-to guide that will improve the way you write content for you or your clients.
+Then read on because today I will share my best how-to guide that will improve the way you write content for you or your clients.

 Where do I begin?

 Is my story worth telling?

 Can I make money out of it?